We are focusing on a wide range of activities to address racial justice within the United States and within the Jewish community itself.

 To focus our Racial Justice efforts we crystallized and articulated our vision and mission for our racial justice work:

 “We envision BAS as a Jewish community where people of all races and ethnicities feel at home.
 Guided by the central Jewish precept that all humans reflect the Divine Image, we thoughtfully and respectfully strive to pursue justice and equity for everyone within our congregation and in the wider community.
 We do this by educating ourselves about racism and its impact on our synagogue, our Jewish community and the greater society.
 We focus on activities that advance inclusion and diversity within our own community, and address racism and its attendant injustices in society.”

 Pending pandemic protocols, this coming year we will continue this work.
-Some of our upcoming education, advocacy and/or service activities will include a:

 Contact Joy Brownstein for more information.